3 persons rescued from blazing residential building in Mumbai

-Mumbai (Maharashtra) [India], Feb 5 (ANI): Firefighters on Wednesday rescued three persons from a multistorey residential building near Hanging Gardens at Malabar Hill, where a fire broke out on its fifth-floor early this morning.
+Mumbai (Maharashtra) [India], Feb 5 (ANI): Firefighters on Wednesday rescued three persons from a multistorey residential building near Hanging Gardens at Malabar Hill, where a fire broke out on its fifth-floor early in the day.

 Twelve fire fighting vehicles have been deployed to douse the fire and rescue operation is still underway.